pallene-lang/pallene/README.md

 sudo dnf install parallel # for Fedora
 ```

-Pallene requires Lua 5.3 to be installed on your system.
+Pallene requires Lua 5.3 or newer to be installed on your system.
 You can either install it [from source](https://www.lua.org/ftp/) or via the package manager for your Linux distro.
 If you install via the package manager then make sure to also install the Lua headers, which are often in a separate "development" package.